heibl/viper/README.md

 1. coloring edges and tips
 1. high-lighting clades in phylogenies
 1. showing branch support
-1. HPD intervals on internal nodes of time trees
+1. HPD intervals on internal nodes of dated phylogenies
-1. plot axes and more
+1. plot axes
+and more.

 Some of these function have been formerly included in the deprecated package `phyloch`.